Ever since I watched (and re-watched) the movie The English Patient, I’ve dreamed of seeing the Sahara Desert sand dunes in North Africa.

 Together these trip requirements mean that a tour operator to handle the driving, touring, and camp selection is a must.
 Safety and security are top of mind.
 Moreover, you need a way to make an inherently tiring trip, fun for all.

 I had an extensive search for an operator who would and could find a way to make this long journey kid-friendly.
 I had a few operators try and talk me out of going, while others quite simply couldn’t provide enough details or customization.
-Kensington Tours, however, didn’t shy away from the challenge.
+The company we used, however, didn’t shy away from the challenge.

 As I scoured the web for information, Erg Chebbi came up again and again as the hot spot for sand dune excursions.